Sustainable design: Climate change

 Perhaps the most obvious and overshadowing driver of environmentally conscious sustainable design can be attributed to global warming and climate change.
 The sense of urgency that now prevails for humanity to take action against climate change has increased manifold in the past thirty years.
 Climate change can be attributed to several faults, and improper design that doesn't take into consideration the environment is one of them.
 While several steps in the field of sustainability have begun, most products, industries, and buildings still consume a lot of energy and create a lot of pollution.

-Loss of Biodiversity
+Loss of biodiversity

-Unsustainable environment design, or simply design, also affects the biodiversity of a region.
+Unsustainable design, or simply design, also affects the biodiversity of a region.
 Improper design of transport highways forces thousands of animals to move further into forest boundaries.
 Poorly designed hydrothermal dams affect the mating cycle and indirectly, the numbers of local fish.

 Sustainable design principles

 While the practical application varies among disciplines, some common principles are as follows: